-Bruteforce method: add at the end of a path any possible motif until the path is of the right size.
+How we do it: bruteforce method, add at the end of a path any possible motif until the path is of the right size.

 The only isomorphic paths are obtained by reversing a path.
-We get a CAT algorithm by discarding the non canonical paths.
+We get a CAT algorithm by discarding non canonical paths.